 Living in reverence of ourselves, including our shadow is one of the most beautiful things we can do for ourselves on the path of soul growth.

 With Love & Gratitude, Anna-Karin, xo

-Anna-Karin Bjorklund, M.A., MFTI is a joyous writer and inspirational speaker, and the author of Dream Guidance: Interpret Your Dreams and Create the Life You Desire!
-She is also a Therapist in Newport Beach specializing in Dream Analysis, Anxiety, Public Speaking, Stress, and Couples therapy.
-She loves sharing her passion for dreams and soul growth with audiences near and far, and has made expert appearances on Fox & Friends, and the Steve Harvey TV Show on NBC, and been interviewed by Money Magazine, Daily Worth, Marie Claire UK and other media outlets.
+Anna-Karin Bjorklund, M.A., is the author of Dream Guidance: Interpret Your Dreams and Create the Life You Desire!
+Her latest book, The Dream Alchemist, is released on November 14, 2017!
+She loves sharing her passion for dreams and soul growth with audiences near and far, and has made expert appearances on Fox & Friends, and the Steve Harvey TV Show on NBC, and been interviewed by Money Magazine, Women’s Running Magazine, Yours, Marie Claire UK and other media outlets.